FAQ on the Paleos®ULTRA

 We regularly meet other runners who, because of caution and worrying about ruining their shoes (or running with uncomfortable wet feet) avoid every puddle or muddy spot.
 With Paleos®, you'll tend to seek out the next bit of mud or water, because it's so safe and so much fun!
 The extraordinary grip that they give you on any natural ground including soils, stone, rock, coral, reef rock, ice (yes, ice!) is without peer.

 In the last few months, we've engaged with a tester in Iceland who runs daily on ice, they report that it's as safe as running on ordinary soil, and that the risk of slipping is considerably reduced.
 Once the surface has minimal structure, the Paleos are incredibly safe.
-They're only slippery on really smooth polished hard surfaces, which are barely found in nature, or at least are very rare - large stones in rivers being the only possibility.
+They're only slippery on really smooth polished hard surfaces, which are barely found in nature, or at least are very rare - large stones in rivers probably being the only possibility.

 For this kind of conditions there is an interesting upgrade/option - the so-called "Multi-Paw option".
 It also makes the Paleos® suitable for all urban soils and conditions!